somas1986/DataScience_Portfolio/AirlineSafetyAnalysis/README.md

 # Airline Safety Analysis

-A project that focuses on analysis of Airline Saftey.
+A project that focuses on analysis of Airline Safety.

 ## Description